This topic provides basic information about selecting, copying, pasting, and deleting components in the layout area.

 Select multiple components using the Shift and Ctrl keys.

-See View the GUIDE GUI Object Hierarchy for information about the Object Browser.
+See View the GUIDE Object Hierarchy for information about the Object Browser.

 Use standard menu and pop-up menu commands, toolbar icons, keyboard keys, and shortcut keys to copy, cut, and clear components.